thuya-cms/thuya-cms.github.io/docs/basics/content-management/content-field-definition.md

 Request: `GET <host>/content-field-definition/name/<content field definition name>`

-Will return a single content field definition by name.
+It will return a single content field definition by name.

 ### List

 Request: `GET <host>/content-field-definition`

-Will return all content field definitions.
+It will return all content field definitions.

 ### Create

 Request: `POST <host>/content-field-definition`

-Will create a new content field definition.
+It will create a new content field definition.
 The body should contain the content field definition data without the `id` field.

 ### Delete